htw-imi-showtime/showtime-website/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/_index.md

 {{</section >}}

 {{<section title="The Team">}}

 In this semester our established team of Julian, Marvin, Konrad and Adrian gained one new member: Robin.
-With the additional manpower, the development team (previously consisting of Julian and Adrian) was able to take on larger challenges.
+With the additional manpower, the development team was able to take on larger challenges.
 On the other side, Marvin once again deployed his modeling and rigging skills while Konrad coordinated the scientific research for our approaches as well as the user tests.

 {{</section >}}

 {{<gallery>}}